TractorHacking/TractorHacking.github.io/_documentation/ConnectingToALiveSystem.md

+---
+layout: page
+title: Connecting to a Live System
+---

 # Model Information
 The tractor we connected to was a John Deere model 5055E.
 We found a CAN-BUS port to the bottom right from the driver's point of view - a picture of it is below.